onyoo/Reflex-Games/Backlog.md

 - Game Ends - When deck is empty.
 Player with most cards in hand wins.

 ### Discard Play
-- onClick iff match, move the player's card to the top of the deck[0]
 - Game Ends - When any player is out of cards.
 Player who got rid of their cards first, wins.

 ### Other